 The expansive 1,613 m-altitude volcanic Hachimantai Plateau boasts majestic mountains and spectacular highlands that extend across the border of Iwate and Akita prefectures.
 Blessed with the mystical landscapes and hot springs only found in volcanic belts, it is the ideal highland sightseeing area for fully enjoying the great outdoors.
-The Hachimantai Aspite Line driving course traverses through the Hachimantai Plateau, starting from before the Hachimantai Ski Resort and extending for 27 km in total up to the Akita Prefecture Toroko Hot Springs.
-During the winter (from early November to late April) the road is completely closed to cars; but once the road opens again, it becomes Japan’s longest corridor of snow - a well known attraction that Hachimantai prides itself on.
+The Hachimantai Aspite Line is a driving course that extends approximately 27 km from the Midorigaoka Gate on the Iwate side (in the southeast) to the intersection with National Highway Route 341 in Akita Prefecture (in the northwest).
+During the winter (from early November to mid-April) the road is completely closed to cars; but once the road opens again, it becomes Japan’s longest corridor of snow - a well known attraction that Hachimantai prides itself on.